Experiments with motors

 DC motors are fairly simple to understand.
 They are also simple to make and only require a battery or dc supply to make them run.

-Here are some great sites which describe how DC motors work.
+Here is a great site that describes how DC motors work.

 There are several types of basic DC motors you can build.
 They make super science fair projects.